h2oai/wave/website/docs/tutorial-hello.md

 Let's walk through this program step by step.

-This program (technically a [script](scripts.md)), illustrates the core of Q's programming model, or, "How to think in Q."
+This program (technically a [script](scripts.md)), illustrates the core of Wave's programming model, or, "How to think in Wave."

-1. Your Q server instance holds a collection of pages.
+1. Your Wave server instance holds a collection of pages.
 2. To change a page, simply grab a reference to a page, change it, and save it.

 That's it.
 Your changes are now visible to everyone.